GaryCooper-pm/gc_first-project/README.md

 ## PROGRAMS USED

 * GITPOD
-  * The IDE used to code this website
+  * The IDE used to code this website.
 * GIT
-  * For version control, commiting and pushing to github
+  * For version control, commiting and pushing to github.
 * GITHUB
-  * Used to store repositories, files and images pushed from gitpod
+  * Used to store repositories, files and images pushed from gitpod.
 * CHROME Developer tools
-  * For checking compatibilty, troubleshooting and editing code
+  * For checking compatibilty, troubleshooting and editing code.
 * Am I Responsive
-  * Used to test responsiveness of the website at different screen sizes
+  * Used to test responsiveness of the website at different screen sizes.
 * FONTAWESOME
-  * Used for the social media link icon in the footer of each page and triathlon icons on the discipline page and contact form
+  * Used for the social media link icon in the footer of each page and triathlon icons on the discipline page and contact form.

 # DEPLOYMENT